damey2011/circularfashion/README.md

     ```bash
     docker-compose up --build -d
     ```
-  The `--build` flag helps to build the containers if they have not been built before or some changes have been made to configurations and dependencies since the last time they were built.
+  The `--build` flag helps to build the images if they have not been built before or some changes have been made to configurations and dependencies since the last time they were built.
   Then the `-d` flag runs the containers in detached mode (they don't block your terminal).

-- To start the application, you may want to run migrations first by executing:
+- Continuing setting up the application, you may want to run migrations first by executing:
     ```bash
     docker-compose exec web python manage.py migrate
     ```